*Our new website coming soon!

-But obviously I’m biased.
-So read through the TESTIMONIALS on the right to see what others say.
-Check out the SCREENSHOTS and DETAILS on the ORDER PAGE for more information.
+But obviously I'm biased.
+So read through the many TESTIMONIALS to see what others say.
+(You might be surprised by who's loving the Runners Yoga Program.)

-If you have any other questions, try the FAQ or Blog.
+Check out the SCREENSHOTS and DETAILS, or the FAQ.
 And please, let me know if I can help in any way.
-I use every single part of the Runner’s Yoga Program myself and I’d love to help you get started.
+Because I use every single part of the Runner's Yoga Program myself and I'd love to help you get started.

 See you out there!